delphix/virtualization-sdk/docs/References/Logging.md

 `log_info` writes to `info.log` and `error.log`.
 `log_debug` writes to `debug.log`, `info.log`, and `error.log`.

 `log_error` is meant to be used for cases where you know for sure there is a problem.
-The distinction between what counts as "info" and what counts as "debug" is entirely up to you.
+The distinction between what counts as **info** and what counts as **debug** is entirely up to you.
 Some plugins will pick one of them and use it exclusively.
-Some will decide to count only the most important messages as "info", with everything else counting as "debug".
+Some will decide to count only the most important messages as **info**, with everything else counting as **debug**.

 ## Sensitive data